-Section 1 - This body shall be composed of messengers from such cooperating Southern Baptist Churches as believe and conform to Article III as noted above.
+Section 1 - This body shall be composed of such cooperating Southern Baptist Churches as believe and conform to Article III as noted above.

-Section 2 - Each church having one hundred or fewer members shall be entitled to five messengers.
-Any church having more than one hundred members (not including mission membership) shall be entitled to one additional messenger for each additional fifty members, or fraction thereof.
+Section 2 - For the Annual Meeting each church having one hundred or fewer members shall be entitled to five messengers.
+Any church having more than one hundred members shall be entitled to one additional messenger for each additional fifty members, or fraction thereof.
 No church shall have more than ten messengers.
-Missions shall be permitted two messengers in addition to the messengers from the sponsoring churches.
+Church membership size shall be determined by their Annual Church Profile that year.

-Section 3 - The above mentioned messengers shall be chosen and approved by their church in a business session prior to the Annual Meeting of the Association.
-The messengers from missions shall be approved by the sponsoring church.
+Section 3 - The above mentioned messengers shall be chosen by their church prior to the Annual Meeting of the Association.

-Section 4 - New churches, applying for admission into the Association, shall furnish satisfactory evidence of being sound in doctrine and orderly in practice and shall petition the Executive Board at least two months prior to the Annual Session of the Association.
+Section 4 - New churches, applying for admission into the Association, shall furnish satisfactory evidence of being sound in doctrine and orderly in practice and shall petition the Executive Board at least 90 days prior to the Annual Meeting of the Association.
 The church shall be admitted to the Association by a 2/3 majority of the Annual Meeting messengers.

-Leadership Team shall serve as the Credentialing Team of the Association.
-This committee will examine the applying church and bring a recommendation for admission, if appropriate, for a provisional period of one year.
+The Leadership Team shall serve as the Credentialing Team of the Association.
+They will examine the applying church and bring a recommendation for admission, if appropriate, for a provisional period of one year called ‘Watchcare’.
 All rights of membership will apply at this time.
-In the month prior to the next Annual Meeting, the Leadership Team will review the church’s actions, practices, doctrine and cooperation over the interim period and bring a recommendation to the Annual Meeting concerning continuing membership status.
-The petitioning church will also take a vote in the church business meeting immediately preceding the Annual Meeting of the Association to confirm its desire to continue in membership in the Southeastern Indiana Baptist Association.
+In the month prior to the next Annual Meeting, the Leadership Team will review the church’s actions, practices, doctrine and cooperation over the ‘Watchcare’ period and bring a recommendation to the Annual Meeting concerning continuing membership and removing ‘Watchcare’ status.

-The Association reserves the right to withdraw fellowship from any church erring in faith and practice according to Article III by a 2/3 majority of the Annual Meeting messengers.
+Section 5 - The Association reserves the right to withdraw fellowship from any church erring in faith and practice according to Article III by a 2/3 majority of the Annual Meeting messengers.